Peacebuilding and Catholic Social Teaching

 eBook (EPUB) | 9780268108472 | September 2020

-The Roman Catholic Church, with its two billion plus members, global reach, and centralized organization, could be one of the world’s most significant forces in global peacemaking, and yet its robust tradition of social teaching on peace is not widely known.
+The Roman Catholic Church, with its global reach, centralized organization, and more than 1.4 billion members, could be one of the world’s most significant forces in global peacemaking, and yet its robust tradition of social teaching on peace is not widely known.
 In Peacebuilding and Catholic Social Teaching, Theodora Hawksley aims to make that tradition better known and understood, and to encourage its continued development in light of the lived experience of Catholics engaged in peacebuilding and conflict transformation worldwide.

 Peacebuilding and Catholic Social Teaching is one of the first scholarly monographs dedicated exclusively to theology, ethics, and peacebuilding.
 It will appeal to students and academics who specialize in Catholic social teaching and peacebuilding, to practitioners of Catholic peacebuilding, and to anyone with an interest in religion and peacebuilding more generally.

 Theodora Hawksley is head of social and environmental justice programming at the London Jesuit Centre.
 She is co-editor of Peacebuilding and the Arts.